What Happened with Carolyn Cassady

 In a few exchanges Stanley was forgotten (not by me, I finished the job as always) and here arrived a solitary note saying "tell me about yourself."

 It was a note from someone signing herself Cari, not Carolyn, and I heard a sort of inner murmur dipthong in that sentence somewhere.
 Full volume, it goes "tell me about yourself.. big boy..."

 I took the bait.
 She seemed like a lovable lady, and something was up.
 Not sure what.

 I couldn't possibly relate what-all is in the hundreds or thousand-some pages of correspondence that ensued between us.
 I'm tired to think about it four years later.
 Maybe scholars in beep-boop hats in the future will untangle it after our dusts are long dispersed.
 I called them "love letters."
 I insisted on this characterization to the point that the coquettish Cari (I forget who gave her that nickname) returned to Carolyn, and the frequency of her "XOX's" at the close of each letter dropped to a single "x" now and then, and eventually just a "ta."
 So it goes.

-One of the wiser things I'd done was politely decline an invitation to come live with her over there in England, where she had a couple of trailers joined together to make a house in a tidier park than Stanley's.
+One of the wiser things I'd done was politely decline an invitation to come live with her over there in England, in a suburb beyond London, where she had a couple of trailers joined together to make a house in a tidier park than Stanley's.